fer77/Laravel-5.1/notes.md

 ## 4

 Most of the integrated API has now been integrated into Laravel 5.1.
-Remember tha in `composer.json` there are tirhird party libraries we have acces to:
+Remember tha in `composer.json` there are third party libraries we have acces to:

 1. _faker_: generates dummy data.